CivityNL/ckan/doc/api/postgis-functions-in-data-store-queries.rst

 - ST_GEOMFROMGML.
 Create geometry from Geography Markup Language (GML).
 See https://postgis.net/docs/ST_GeomFromGML.html
 - ST_GEOMFROMTEXT.
 Create geometry from Well Known Text (WKT).
 See https://postgis.net/docs/ST_GeomFromText.html
 - ST_SETSRID.
 Geometries created using the ST_GEOMFROMGEOJSON and ST_GEOMFROMTEXT functions will not have spatial reference information (EPSG code).
 As a consequence, spatial queries will fail due to a mismatch between the coordinate reference systems.
 Use this function to attach an EPSG code to the geometry.
 See https://postgis.net/docs/ST_SetSRID.html.
+- ST_TRANSFORM.
+To transform geometries from one coordinate reference system to another to avoid a mismatch between coordinate reference systems when doing overlays.
+See https://postgis.net/docs/ST_Transform.html.

 Examples
 ~~~~~~~~